-Notes:

-(A) Employer rates include 1.11 percent for the postemployment health insurance subsidy.
+Notes: (A) Employer rates include 1.20 percent for the postemployment health insurance subsidy.
 Also, employer rates, other than for DROP participants, include .03 percent for administrative costs of the Investment Plan.

-(B) Contribution rates are dependent upon retirement class in which reemployed
+(B) Contribution rates are dependent upon retirement class in which reemployed.

 The University's liability for participation is limited to the payment of the required contribution at the rates and frequencies established by law on future payrolls of the University.
-The University's contributions including employee contributions for the fiscal years ended June 30, 2011, June 30, 2012, and June 30, 2013, totaled \$17,334,687, \$11,319,743, and \$12,084,114, respectively, which were equal to the required contributions for each fiscal year.
+The University's contributions including employee contributions for the fiscal years ended June 30, 2012, June 30, 2013, and June 30, 2014, totaled \$11,319,743, \$12,084,114, and \$16,639,575, respectively, which were equal to the required contributions for each fiscal year.

-There were 639 University participants in the Investment Plan during the 2012-13 fiscal year.
-The University's contributions including employee contributions to the Investment Plan totaled \$2,300,579, which was equal to the required contribution for the 2012-13 fiscal year.
+There were 694 University participants in the Investment Plan during the 2013-14 fiscal year.
+The University's contributions including employee contributions to the Investment Plan totaled \$3,123,273, which was equal to the required contribution for the 2013-14 fiscal year.

 Financial statements and other supplementary information of the FRS are included in the State's Comprehensive Annual Financial Report, which is available from the Florida Department of Financial Services.

-An annual report on the FRS, which includes its financial statements, required supplementary information, actuarial report, and other relevant information, is available from the Florida Department of Management Services, Division of Retirement.
+An annual report on the FRS, which includes its financial statements, required supplementary information, actuarial report, and other relevant information, is available from the Florida Department of Management Services, Division of Retirement's Web site (www.frs.myflorida.com).

-State University System Optional Retirement Program.
+State University System Optional Retirement Program

 Section 121.35, Florida Statutes, provides for an Optional Retirement Program (Program) for eligible university instructors and administrators.
 The Program is designed to aid State universities in recruiting employees by offering more portability to employees not expected to remain in FRS for eight or more years.

 The Program is a defined-contribution plan, which provides full and immediate vesting of all contributions submitted to the participating companies on behalf of the participant.
-Employees in eligible positions can make an irrevocable election to participate in the Program, rather than FRS, and purchase retirement and death benefits through contracts provided by certain insurance carriers.
-The employing university contributes, on behalf of the participant, 5.64 percent of the participant's salary, less a small amount used to cover administrative costs and employees contribute 3 percent of the employee's salary.
+Employees in eligible positions can make an irrevocable election to participate in the Program, rather than the FRS, and purchase retirement and death benefits through contracts provided by certain insurance carriers.
+The employing university contributes, on behalf of the participant, 7.34 percent of the participant's salary, less a small amount used to cover administrative costs and employees contribute 3 percent of the employee's salary.
 Additionally, the employee may contribute, by payroll deduction, an amount not to exceed the percentage contributed by the University to the participant's annuity account.
 The contributions are invested in the company or companies selected by the participant to create a fund for the purchase of annuities at retirement.

-There were 2,214 University participants during the 2012-13 fiscal year.
-The University's contributions to the Program totaled \$10,654,833 and employee contributions totaled \$10,035,529 for the 2012-13 fiscal year.
+There were 2,284 University participants during the 2013-14 fiscal year.
+The University's contributions to the Program totaled \$14,758,861 and employee contributions totaled \$10,546,679 for the 2013-14 fiscal year.